Roblox/creator-docs/content/en-us/production/roblox-user-base.md

 ### Social Factors

 Roblox allows users to add **Friends**, join them in their experience, and invite them to yours.
 Chat is built directly into every experience, so news spreads fast from user to user.
-In addition to socializing in various user made Groups on-platform, users are often active on platforms like Discord and X.
+In addition to socializing in various user made Groups on-platform, users are often active on platforms like Discord and X (Twitter).

 Engaging experiences will generate a lot of **organic traffic** through word of mouth.
 Users find an experience they like, invite their friends, and then those friends invite more friends.
 YouTube can also attract a lot of attention, as users want to try out whatever their favorite YouTuber is playing.
 For more on generating traffic and building a community, see [Promoting on Roblox](../production/promotion/index.md).